Macedonian Ruins

 erchomai – to come 1a) of persons 1a1) to come from one place to another, and used both of persons arriving 1a2) to appear, make one's appearance, come before the public 2) metaph.
 2a) to come into being, arise, come forth, show itself, find place or influence 2b) be established, become known, to come (fall) into or unto 3) to go, to follow one

-Putting all this together, we could, in uttering the imperative, “Your kingdom come,” be calling the beings known as Yahweh’s royal administrators to be attentive to the imperatives that follow, in a way similar to the switchboard directing our call to certain department rather than to the mayor.
-This places a totally different slant on not only this prayer, but every reference to what the “kingdom of heaven” might be like.
+Putting all this together, we could, in uttering the imperative, “Your kingdom come,” by calling the beings known as Yahweh’s royal administrators to be attentive to the imperatives that follow, in a way similar to the switchboard directing our call to certain department rather than to the mayor.
+This places a different slant on not only this prayer but every reference to what the “kingdom of heaven” might be like.
 Was this more about calling the kingdom administrators to attention than calling a place?
 It would be helpful to know that among them is leaven or birds when we pray and call on them with our needs.

 The next sentence, as well as the rest of our demands (not petitions), are directed to the kingdom’s administrators.
 It sets up our expectations of a quick and just response, namely that they carry out Yahweh’s will here and now.